Synonymous with Stormwater Since 1999

 In 2002, Bio Clean, with the help of The Small Business Association (SBA) San Diego, received a loan and the ability to expand.
 After years of growth and success, the SBA recognized Bio Clean and in 2008 they were awarded the “Small Business of the Year” for all of San Diego and Imperial counties.

-The Washington State Department of Ecology Technology Assessment Protocol, known as TAPE, is the stormwater industry’s most stringent and all-encompassing testing protocol worldwide.
-The MWS Linear system was installed and tested in Portland, Oregon in order to conduct field monitoring with the intent of applying for a GULD for basic (suspended solids), phosphorus, oil, and enhanced (dissolved metals) treatment.
+The Washington State Department of Ecology Technology Assessment Protocol (TAPE) is the stormwater industry’s most stringent and all-encompassing testing protocol worldwide.
+The MWS Linear system was installed and tested in Portland, Oregon in order to conduct field monitoring with the intent of applying for a General Use Level Designation (GULD) approval for basic (suspended solids), phosphorus, oil, and enhanced (dissolved metals) treatment.

-The Washington State Department of Ecology Technology Assessment Protocol (known as TAPE) issued GULD for the MWS Linear system for multiple treatment categories.
+The Washington State Department of Ecology Technology Assessment Protocol (TAPE) issued General Use Level Designation (GULD) for the Modular Wetlands System Linear (MWS Linear) for multiple treatment categories.
 See Approval Letter.

 The MWS Linear received:

-General use level designation (GULD) for Basic treatment (TSS)
+General use level designation (GULD) for Basic treatment (Total Suspended Solids)